Eshku/Indirect/README.md

 ## Roadmap and Future Directions

-The engine's future development is focused on three interconnected pillars.
+Engine's future development is focused on three interconnected pillars.
 Many improvements in one area are prerequisites for advancements in others.

 ### 1. ECS Core Improvements

-This involves strengthening the fundamental architecture of the Entity-Component-System for greater performance, flexibility, and robustness.
+This involves strengthening the fundamental architecture of Entity-Component-System for greater performance, flexibility, and robustness.

 - **Relational ECS Patterns:** Explore and implement more advanced ECS patterns, like entity hierarchies (`Parent`/`Children` components) and relational queries.
 - **Serialization:** Develop a system for serializing and deserializing.
-- **Code Quality & Decoupling:** As the foundation stabilizes, refactor the manager-based architecture to reduce tight coupling and improve overall code quality and documentation.
+- **Code Quality & Decoupling:** Make it less shit.
 - **Mutable Queries** - Allow queries to be modified at runtime, enabling dynamic filtering and adaptation to changing game states without re-creating queries.

 ### 2. Transpiler & Developer Experience

-A build-time transpiler is the cornerstone for achieving both a high-quality developer experience and maximum runtime performance.
+A build-time transpiler is cornerstone for achieving both a high-quality developer experience and maximum runtime performance.

-- **Goal: Zero-Cost Abstractions:** The primary goal is to allow developers to write clean, intuitive, object-oriented code using accessors and views, and have the transpiler automatically rewrite it into low-level code (direct `TypedArray` access) at build time.
+- **Goal: Zero-Cost Abstractions:** primary goal is to allow developers to write clean, intuitive, object-oriented code using accessors and views, and have transpiler automatically rewrite it into low-level code (direct `TypedArray` access) at build time.
 - **Hot Module Replacement (HMR):** Implement a custom HMR development server.
 This will allow for live code changes in systems without requiring a full application restart, speeding up development and debugging.
-- **Improved API Design:** The transpiler unlocks the ability to design a cleaner, less boilerplate-heavy API for systems.
+- **Improved API Design:** Transpiler unlocks ability to design a cleaner, less boilerplate-heavy API for systems.
 - **Method Overload:** Single method name can handle different kinds of inputs to perform a similar action.
-This reduces cognitive load as there is no longer a need to remember multiple function names for slight variations of the same task.
+This reduces cognitive load as there is no longer a need to remember multiple function names for slight variations of same task.
 - **Code Generation, inline function calls** - could be something we can use too, aha.

 ### 3. Parallelism & Multi-threading

-With a unified data model and a transpiler in place, the engine will be ready for a true multi-threaded job system.
+With a unified data model and a transpiler in place, engine will be ready for a true multi-threaded job system.

 - **Job System with Explicit Dependencies:** Systems will declare their data dependencies (read/write access to component types).

-- **Dependency Graph & Scheduling:** The engine will build a dependency graph from these declarations each frame.
+- **Dependency Graph & Scheduling:** Engine will build a dependency graph from these declarations each frame.
 A scheduler will use this graph to find non-conflicting systems and dispatch them to a pool of Web Workers for parallel execution.
-- **Zero-Copy Data Transfer:** All component data will be stored in `SharedArrayBuffer`s, allowing the main thread and worker threads to access the same memory without any copying overhead.
+- **Zero-Copy Data Transfer:** All component data will be stored in `SharedArrayBuffer`s, allowing main thread and worker threads to access same memory without any copying overhead.

-- **Chunk-Based Work Distribution:** Chunk-based iteration model will be the foundation for work distribution.
-The scheduler will assign different chunks of an archetype to different workers.
+- **Chunk-Based Work Distribution:** Chunk-based iteration model will be foundation for work distribution.
+Scheduler will assign different chunks of an archetype to different workers.

 ### 4. Renderer

-- **Resist:** - Resist the urge to mess around with our own renderer engine... at least until the rest of the engine is somewhat built.
+- **Resist:** - Resist urge to mess around with our own renderer engine... at least until rest of engine is somewhat built.